Yaosaur/Today/README.md

 ## Demo

-The live site is currently hosted [here](https://today-pm.herokuapp.com/)

 Demo of creating a project

 ![Demo of creating a project](/src/images/today-project-demo.gif)

+The live site is currently hosted [here](https://today-pm.herokuapp.com/)

+Click [here](https://www.youtube.com/watch?v=tLflt5IE7Mk) to see a video of all the features of this project.

 ## Features